markjnkim/es_mod/01-html/content/lesson-7-privacy-policy.md

 This is a lot of content, but that is why copy and paste exists!

-Now that we are done adding content it is a good time for us to start including the styles for the page, but first let's take one more look at how the browser displays all of this HTML without any CSS included:
+Now that we are done adding content it is a good time for us to start including the styles for the page, but first let's take one more look at how the browser displays all of this HTML without any custom CSS included:

 ![privacy policy html](assets/step-7/300-html-complete.png)